 At 744 feet, I’m hesitant to call this a mountain… but there is actually a unique view.
 A straight shot across the Connecticut River Valley over to the ridges that the Metacomet Trail follow… with Hartford down below.
-There are a few views of Hartford from the west, but not too many from this vantage point.
+There are several views of Hartford from the west, but not too many from this vantage point.

 I sat on one of the benches up there for a few minutes, enjoying the solitude and crisp air.
 Just then, a pack of mountain bikers appeared and talked about how radical they all were.
-This is one of the rare parks/trails that allow mountain biking, so I didn’t get too sore at them.
+This is one of the rare parks/trails that allow mountain biking, so I didn’t get sore at them.
 I left the mountain top and hiked east, along the Lookout Mountain Trail, completing my time on the Highland.

 The Lookout Mountain Trail, 1.1 miles, yellow-blazed

 Lookout Mountain trail is probably the least hiked in the park.
 Therefore, it’s probably my favorite… as it feels the most remote.
 From Lookout Mountain it heads east, crossing the Shenipsit, the Carriage Trail, and then the Birch Mountain before looping south.
 The signage of the whole network is very clear and abundant.
 (Even though I corrected two separate hiking parties within 20 minutes at one point.)